 Still wondering where to get tested for food sensitivity from home?

-- Each at-home food sensitivity test result from RxHomeTest.com includes a physician’s prescription and detailed review of the results.
+- Each at-home food sensitivity test report from RxHomeTest.com includes a physician’s prescription and detailed review of the results.

-- RxHomeTest.com processes your at-home food sensitivity tests at the same world class CLIA-Certified labs that doctors use.
+- RxHomeTest.com processes your tests at the same world class CLIA-Certified labs that doctors use.

 - RxHomeTest.com offers convenient, confidential, and reliable results at some of the lowest costs in the market.

-- You can order the food sensitivity test kit online, without requiring a doctor’s visit or prescription, which saves time and money on visits to the doctor and the lab.
+- You can order the test online, without requiring a doctor’s visit or prescription, which saves time and money on visits to the doctor and the lab.

-- Our at-home food sensitivity test kit needs just a few drops of blood using a finger prick instead of vials of blood–great for those afraid of drawing blood using needles.
+- Our test needs just a few drops of blood using a finger prick instead of vials of blood–great for those afraid of drawing blood using needles.